LLNL/RAJA/docs/sphinx/user_guide/tutorial/halo-exchange.rst

 The packing is the same as the previous workgroup packing examples with the exception of added synchronization after calling run and before sending the messages.
-With workgroup the number of cuda kernels and synchronizations is one each, while the previous cuda example using forall used ``num_neighbors * num_vars`` cuda kernels and ``num_neighbors`` synchronizations:
+The previous cuda example used forall to launch ``num_neighbors * num_vars`` cuda kernels and performed ``num_neighbors`` synchronizations to send each message in turn.
+Here the reorganization to pack all messages before sending lets us use an unordered cuda work ordering policy in the workgroup constructs that reduces the number of cuda kernel launches to one.
+It also allows us to synchronize once before sending all of the messages:

 .. literalinclude:: ../../../../examples/tut_halo-exchange.cpp
    :start-after: _halo_exchange_cuda_workgroup_packing_start
    :end-before: _halo_exchange_cuda_workgroup_packing_end
    :language: C++

-Similarly here we wait to receive all of the messages before unpacking and only launch one cuda kernel for packing:
+After waiting to receive all of the messages we use workgroup constructs using a cuda unordered work ordering policy to unpack all of the messages using a single kernel launch:

 .. literalinclude:: ../../../../examples/tut_halo-exchange.cpp
    :start-after: _halo_exchange_cuda_workgroup_unpacking_start